 The tearoom is run by Davina Morgan.
 Cakes are homemade by Davina, who is also my sister in law.
 Lucy Dawes arranges the changing displays of flowers every week.

 In the winter we rely heavily on help from the farm to do some of the work that is not possible during the open season.
-This may include hedge planting, car park creation and maintenance, fencing and tree surgery.
-We also have volunteers who help plant bulbs, weed the wildflower terraces and work in the cottage garden.
+This may include hedge planting, car park maintenance, fencing and tree surgery.
+We also have occasional volunteers who help plant bulbs, weed the wildflower terraces and work in the cottage garden.